ATESAM-ABDULLAH/Coursera/README.md

 The following is a list of Coursera courses that have resources included in this repository:

-1. [AI Foundation for Everyone] (AI Foundations for Everyone/Coursera 8DBDR5GA9JDZ.pdf)
+1. [AI Foundation for Everyone(Coursera 8DBDR5GA9JDZ.pdf)
     1. Building AI Powered Chatbots Without Programming
     2. Getting Started with AI using IBM Watson
     3. Introduction to Artificial Intelligence (AI)